Farm Bill topics on this page:

 - What is the Academy's position on food insecurity?

-- What is the Academy's position on H.R.
-2, the Agriculture and Nutrition Act of 2018?
+- What is the Academy's position on the House farm bill?

 - What are the benefits of the Supplemental Nutrition Assistance Program?